imthekryptic/random/README.md

-Random projects that I do in class or related to my lessons.
-These are all extracurricular
+Random extracurricular projects.
+Some are related to my classes, others are just for fun :)